 This list is a compilation of my favorites from around the internet.
 Some are our own Genius Lab Gear inventions and some we’re just jealous we didn’t think of first!
 Some external links in this page are from affiliates, which means that any purchase of the items after clicking the link will result in a small monetary referral fee paid back to Genius Lab Gear at no cost to you.
 We appreciate your support which allows us to continue inventing and testing the best tools for engineers on the planet!

-1. The Pocket Scientist Engineering Pocket Ruler and Reference
+1. The Pocket Engineer Wallet Ruler and Unit Conversion Reference

-The most practical and unique pocket tool for anyone with a technical STEM background.
-It’s the size of a typical credit card and packed with functionality and information that an engineer will need on daily basis.
+The most practical and unique pocket tool for any student or professional in engineering.
+It’s the size of a typical credit card and packed with functionality and information that an engineer will need on daily basis both in school and on the job.
 The laser-cut and laser-engraved stainless steel has a thick black enamel coating to prevent scratching and stand up to years of abuse.
 One of the best cheap gadget gifts that any engineer will geek out over.
 You can order directly through our site or on Amazon with the links below.

 2. The best laser pointer and PowerPoint presenter on the planet

 I’ve gone through a lot of shoddy laser pointers and slide advancers in my life.
 They are either glitchy, not user-friendly or just not powerful enough to see well in a large presentation room.
 Eventually I got fed up and spent several hours reading reviews and parsing through specs of every laser pointer on Amazon.
 I landed on this Dynofire green laser pointer with USB connectivity, plus volume controls and slide controls.
 It’s the highest-end version from Dynofire and it’s worth every penny, yet still much cheaper than some other options like Logitech (and more highly rated).
 I’ve used it for over a year now and am extremely happy with it.
 Here are the perks:

 - The green laser is the most powerful that can be legally sold in the USA (6-10x more powerful than the red version).